huijing/slides/37-code-2018/README.md

 This example makes use of a combination of feature queries for both Grid and CSS Shapes.
 If you're on a legacy browser, you'll get a simpler design, but everything is still styled.

 For now, Firefox users don't get to see the CSS Shapes effect, but once they do, the layout will automatically look like the one Chrome users see at the moment

+Even something with terrible browser support, like Exclusions, can be used as an enhancement, to browsers that do support it, without compromising the experience on browsers that don't.

 ## On shaping the future of the web